Coltthatcher/capstone/README.md

 ___________________________________________________________
                     TODOLIST

 1) Get Base site running.
+95% percent done.
 2) Have seeded workout already so users can choose a list. without having to create any work outs.
 6) Create a personal plan section.
 7)Users can add a personalized list of workouts in a workout plan section.